Loading...

 Well done.

-That was quite a challenge, but I think you did brilliantly.
+That was quite a challenge, but i think you did brilliantly.

-I'd like you to discuss the crafts you have made particularly, I want you to think about what materials, tools you use, why it is a craft, and how you actually made that piece of craft?
-If we think back to my origami, my material would be a square of paper.
+Particularly, I want you to think about what materials and tools you used, why it is a craft, and how you actually made that piece of craft.

 And how did I make it?
 I cut a very good square out of paper.